-- ◆ Check to see that the battery (-) lead terminal is disconnected. - Remove:
+- Check to see that the battery (-) lead terminal is disconnected. - Remove:

-Fuel Tank (see this chapter) Throttle Body Assy (see this chapter)
+Fuel Tank (see Fuel Tank Removal) Throttle Body Assy (see Throttle Body Assy and Intake Manifold Removal)

 - Disconnect the fuel hose joint connector [A] (see Fuel Line section in this chapter). - Unscrew the delivery joint bolts [B], and lift up the delivery joint [C] with the injectors [D].
 Front [E] - Remove the injectors from the delivery joint.